-Sustainable Design: The building is proposed to be designed to achieve a LEED Gold certification, but is not seeking any additional density under the Green Building Density Incentive Program.
+Sustainable Design: The building is proposed to be designed to achieve a LEED Gold certification and is seeking additional density (0.25 FAR) under the Green Building Density Incentive Program.
+As a result, the applicant will fulfil the corresponding additional criteria including energy optimization performance improvement, baseline prerequisites, ENERGY STAR Score 75 - or LEED site EUI performance verification.

-Parking and Loading: The applicant is proposing 2 levels of underground parking containing 178 residential parking spaces, 10 visitor parking spaces and 256 Class 1 bicycle parking spaces.
+Parking and Loading: The applicant is proposing 2 levels of underground parking containing 178 residential parking spaces, 10 visitor parking spaces and 257 Class 1 bicycle parking spaces.
 The applicant is also proposing 14.9% compact parking spaces and a total of 4 loading spaces serving residential and retail uses.
 The underground parking and loading docks will be access through a private driveway off South Eads Street.
 Since the site is located within the Richmond Highway Metro corridor, it is subject to the Off-street Parking Guidelines for Multi-family Residential Projects.
 Pursuant to the parking guidelines, unused parking in existing garages may be used to fulfill all off-street parking requirements in new buildings, provided the following criteria is met: